 Around 30 stakeholders were identified and approached.
-Stakeholders were contacted by e-mail, providing a link to the Supply Base Report and Supply Base Evaluation.
+Stakeholders were contacted by e-mail on April 6th 2019, providing a link to the Supply Base Report and Supply Base Evaluation.

 The stakeholders were encouraged to provide contributions and comments to the SBE, within the one-month consultation period.